 - Practitioners should ensure that people are given advice and information about equipment.

-- When a person does not meet the eligibility threshold, the practitioner must advise or signpost where the equipment can be purchased.
+- When a person does not meet the eligibility threshold, the practitioner must advise or signpost to where the equipment can be purchased.

 - Telecare equipment will not be prescribed unless there are exceptional circumstances.